Raduškevičius Palace

 The Raduškevičius Palace is a building in Vilnius, Kalvarijų st. 1.
-Currently it is headquarters of the Lithuanian Architects Union.
+Currently it is headquarters of the Lithuanian Union of Architects.

 History

 In 1894–1897, the Neo-Gothic Palace was built by famous doctor Hilary Raduszkiewicz based on a project by Julian Januszewski.
 In 1962–1963 the western and south-western hulls were demolished.
-From 2004 it is the headquarter of the Lithuanian architects union.
+From 2004 it is the headquarter of the Lithuanian Union of Architects..
 In 2013, the remaining part of the Palace was reconstructed.